zeropsio/recipe-filament/README.md

 # Zerops x Filament - production setup

-WORK IN PROGRESS - development enviroment
+WORK IN PROGRESS - production enviroment

 [Filament](https://filamentphp.com) is a collection of beautiful full-stack components.
 This recipe showcasing how to run production version in Zerops.
 It's based on [Filament Demo](https://github.com/filamentphp/demo) and icludes all the advanced functionality — session and cache